Table of Contents

 Key Specifications

-The HTC Vivid features a 4.5-inch Super LCD display with a resolution of 540 x 960 pixels, providing sharp visuals and vibrant colors suitable for multimedia consumption and browsing.
-It is powered by a dual-core 1.2 GHz Qualcomm Snapdragon S3 processor and 1GB of RAM, offering smooth performance for multitasking and running applications from the Google Play Store.
-The device includes 16GB of internal storage, expandable via microSD card up to 32GB, providing ample space for apps, media, and files.
+The HTC Vivid provides a 4.5-inch Super LCD display with a resolution of 540 x 960 pixels-on higher sharpness and striking colors, great for multimedia consumption and browsing.
+It is powered with a 1.2 GHz dual-core Qualcomm Snapdragon S3 processor and 1GB of RAM to ensure smooth performance-inducing multitasking and running of applications from the Google Play Store.
+The device offers an internal storage capacity of 16GB, expandable up to 32GB via a microSD card, providing enormous storage for apps, media, and files.

 Display Quality